AguaClara/aguaclara_tutorial/docs/source/atom-and-markdown/markdown-basics.rst

      - Center
      - Right

+(Alignment doesn't work in this webpage due to the limitations of RST!)

 Blockquotes
 -----------

 .. code-block:: md

-   > To add a blockquote, write a greater than symbol (>), followed by a space, followed by your quoted text.
+   > To add a blockquote, write a greater than symbol, followed by a space, followed by your quoted text.

 ..

-   To add a blockquote, write a greater than symbol (>), followed by a space, followed by your quoted text.
+   To add a blockquote, write a greater than symbol, followed by a space, followed by your quoted text.

 Horizontal Rules